ucdavis/hpccf-docs/docs/software/ondemand.md

 ## Desktop notes

 HPCCF provides a full Ubuntu Desktop using the XFCE4 desktop environment.
 Chrome and Firefox are included, and can be used to download data.
 This desktop is **not** intended for long term use.
-To prevent issues, your entire Firefox and Chrome data saved on the cluster is wiped every time you launch a new desktop session.
+To prevent issues, your Firefox and Chrome data saved on the cluster is deleted every time you launch a new desktop session.
 This prevents left-behind lock files from blocking browser launch when the Slurm job terminates before you exit the desktop session.

 ## User OnDemand debugging